 What To Do If Your Long Term Disability Claim is Denied

 There are generally two or three options when an LTD claim is denied: appeal, lawsuit, and for unionized employees there may be an option to proceed with the union grievance process as set out in the collective bargaining agreement.
 All three options have their advantages and disadvantages.

 Lawsuits do not mean you are going to court.
 But they do take longer than appeals.
 Lawsuits, however, have a much higher success rate.
 Another advantage of a taking legal action is the settlement usually results in a single lump sum payment for both past and future benefits, meaning you no longer have to deal with the insurance company.
-Experienced long term disability lawyers have success rates of more than 97%
+Often you can save on income tax as well when you settle out of court.
+Experienced long term disability lawyers have success rates of more than 95%

 Which route to take is an important decision that should not be taken lightly.
 Consider obtaining free legal advice from a long term disability lawyer first.

 Post-Concussion Syndrome can be a disabling condition.
 If you unable to work because of symptoms of PCS, long term disability benefits may pay a portion of your income while you focus on your recovery.
 If your LTD claim is denied for any reason, contact a long term disability lawyer for fast, free, legal advice.

 Michael Jordan is a long term disability lawyer with more than 17 years experience litigating all types of insurance claims.
 He is a founding partner of the Bay Street firm Jordan Honickman Barristers, and is one of just 25 lawyers in all of Canada ranked by Lexpert as a “Leading Legal Practitioner” in long term disability law.
 Michael represents clients across all of Ontario, with satellite offices in Ottawa and London.

 Direct Cell: 416-460-6823